lalwanis/UBSAssignment/README.md

 > This RESTful API application helps validate Credit Card using Luhn's Algorithm

 ### How to use this application
-> Download the application from
+> Download the application from https://github.com/lalwanis/UBSAssignment/tree/master
+>
+> From Local IntelliJ or Eclipse Editor (assuming it is setup correctly)
+>
 >
 > -
 >